Pylons/pyramid/docs/narr/traversal.rst

 The traversal machinery by default attempts to first URL-unquote and then Unicode-decode each path element in ``PATH_INFO`` from its natural byte string (``str`` type) representation.
-URL unquoting is performed using the Python stdlib ``urllib.unquote`` function.
+URL unquoting is performed using the Python standard library ``urllib.unquote`` function.
 Conversion from a URL-decoded string into Unicode is attempted using the UTF-8 encoding.
 If any URL-unquoted path segment in ``PATH_INFO`` is not decodeable using the UTF-8 decoding, a TypeError is raised.
 A segment will be fully URL-unquoted and UTF8-decoded before it is passed it to the ``__getitem__`` of any model object during traversal.